chewxy/smallset/README.md

 #To Use#

-The gen annotation syntax is ratherstandard:
+The gen annotation syntax is rather standard:

 ```// +gen [*] tag:"Value, Value[T,T]" anothertag```